 UN Assisting 1000s Displaced By Georgia Conflict

-In response to a request from the Georgian Government, WFP distributed a 10-day food ration to more than 1,900 internally displaced persons (IDPs) living in shelters in the capital, Tbilisi, with more distributions taking place today.
+In response to a request from the Georgian Government, WFP distributed a 10-day food ration to more than 1,900 displaced people living in shelters in the capital, Tbilisi, with more distributions taking place today.

 WFP said today's distributions are mainly targeted at people outside the capital.
 However, access to them is restricted by continuing Russian air raids, making it extremely dangerous for WFP staff trying to reach them.
 In addition to food aid, the agency is also offering its logistical support to other humanitarian organisations.

-WFP reports that tens of thousands of people have fled South Ossetia over the past four days, most of them to other parts of Georgia.
-Russia says about 30,000 people have crossed the border into neighbouring North Ossetia, Russia, where the Government says it will take care of the humanitarian needs.
+The agency reports that tens of thousands of people have fled South Ossetia over the past four days, most of them to other parts of Georgia.
+Russia says about 30,000 people have crossed the border into neighbouring North Ossetia, which is inside Russia, where the Government says it will take care of the humanitarian needs.

 A joint assessment carried out on Sunday by WFP and the UN High Commissioner for Refugees (UNHCR) in Gori, which has also been affected by the conflict, found the Georgian town - with a population of about 40,000 - to be almost deserted.

 Meanwhile, the UN High Commissioner for Refugees, Antonio Guterres, today welcomed reports that two humanitarian corridors out of South Ossetia - one reportedly to North Ossetia and one to the south to Georgia proper - will be established for civilians caught up in the ongoing conflict.

 Mr. Guterres said humanitarian access and safe passage for uprooted civilians and the aid workers trying to help them was now crucial.